onyx-and-iris/vban-cmd-python/README.md

 vban.strip[2].gate.attack = 300.8
 ```

-Strip Gate properties are defined as write only, potato version only.

-`knob` defined for all versions, all other parameters potato only.
+Strip Gate `knob` is defined for all versions, all other parameters potato only.

 ##### Strip.Denoiser